TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/CodeBook.md

 easily accomplished using the `tidyverse` `group_by` and `summarize_all` functions as can be seen in the block of code at the end of the data wrangling section of the code before the clean up section.
-In order to have the names of the columns better reflect the values contained in them we also slightly modified the column names by adding the string `-mean` to the ends of all of the columns containing measurement data.
+In order to have the names of the columns better reflect the values contained in them we also slightly modified the column names by adding the string `_mean` to the ends of all of the columns containing measurement data.

 ## Variable descriptions